 Cosmic Explorer's order-of-magnitude sensitivity improvement will be realized using a dual-recycled Fabry-Pérot Michelson interferometer, as in Advanced LIGO.
 Cosmic Explorer's increased sensitivity comes primarily from scaling up the detector's length from 4 to 40 km.
 This increases the amplitude of the observed signals with effectively no increase in the detector noise.
 From the topographical and geological point of view, many sites exist that could accommodate a Cosmic Explorer design with a 40 km detector at facilities in the continental United States.
-When selecting sites, partnership with the local and regional communities, and Indigenous Peoples, will be of utmost importance to ensure respect for cultural, environmental, socio-economic, political, and other impacts of hosting a Cosmic Explorer observatory.
+When selecting sites, partnership with the local and regional communities, and Indigenous Peoples, will be of utmost importance to ensure that the presence of a Cosmic Explorer observatory respects the cultural, environmental, socio-economic, political, and other aspects of its host communities.
 Hazards including earthquakes, floods, storms, and fires must also be considered, especially with the view of a long-lived facility and a changing environment.